-Sound money literally refers to real wealth, with a natural, unmistakable signature of authenticity, as opposed to the paper, plastic, and electronic debt instruments used almost exclusively today.
+Sound money refers to real wealth, with a natural, unmistakable, signature of authenticity, as opposed to the paper, plastic, and electronic debt instruments used almost exclusively today.

 The term “sound money” has its roots in Ancient Rome, where small, silver coins were standard in everyday commerce, whether used for paying Roman soldiers or buying exotic goods from all corners of the known world.

 As Rome squandered its wealth, it found a shortcut to shore up the treasury.
 It gradually debased those silver coins with common metals, ultimately cutting the silver content to just 5 percent.